Wellness Resources

 Burnout Prevention & Resources

-Faith & Values-Based Support
+Values-Based Support

-Some individuals find additional comfort in faith-based or spiritual counseling; these resources can complement clinical care.
 Well-being includes purpose and meaning.
 Many dentists find that reconnecting with faith, values, service, or time in nature helps restore balance.
-Take time to nurture what grounds you — reflection, gratitude, community, or quiet moments that align with your beliefs and values.
+Take time to nurture what grounds you - reflection, gratitude, community, or quiet moments that align with your beliefs and values.
 Reach out to others who share your values.
 Come to a meeting!